GiuseppeChillemi/RedNotes/TUINotes.md

 ### Giving the GUI elements a name

+As written before, every GUI element you have created is build on top of a `face`

+The `face` word can be used to access the inner values of the widget like `face/size` or `face/text` but you can do this only from the inner block of code following each widget definition.

-As written before, every GUI element you have created is build on top of a `face` , if you need to access it you must ask to the `VID` engine to assign a name.
-This is needed if you want to later modify things.
+Otherwise, if you need to access another face from the inside of a widget you must ask to the `VID` engine to assign a name.
+This is needed if you want to later view or modify things.

-To do this, you must add the name you want to give to the `face` object before its description as follow:
+To do this, simply add the name you want to give to the `face` object before its description as follow:

 ```
 View/tight [